UntitledModGame/UntitledModGame.github.io/almost_done_cooking/parasitic_problems.md

--- We can also enforce constraints too: components.enforce("tile", "tileType")
+-- We could also enforce constraints too: components.enforce("tile", "tileType")
 --[[
     If an entity has `tile` component, but doesn't have